Origem HS-1 Review (Waterproof Bluetooth Earbuds)

 Additionally, we had the opportunity to test them in a windy environment and the wind noise, while present, is not strong enough to be annoying.
 Listening at half volume is enough to overpower the wind noise, so it doesn’t bother you.

-The Origem HS-1 use Bluetooth 4.1, are easy to connect to any Bluetooth device and have the average range of about 30ft (10m).
+The Origem HS-1 use Bluetooth 4.1, are easy to connect to any Bluetooth device, and have an average range of about 30ft (10m).

 The signal strength is generally stable though you’ll experience some distortion if you put a wall between the wireless earbuds and your music device.
 Thick walls with metal inside seem to be kryptonite for the Bluetooth stability.
 Nonetheless, without the wall, it works as intended.